tugiss11/lifelong-learning/README.md

 ### Influential books
 - [The Toyota Way to Lean Leadership: Achieving and Sustaining Excellence Through Leadership Development](https://www.goodreads.com/en/book/show/11722275)
+  - _"Long-term philosophy.
+Base your management decisions on a long-term philosophy, even at the expense of short-term financial  goals."_
+  - _"The right process will produce the right results.
+Create a continuous process flow to bring problems to the surface.
+Build a culture of stopping to fix problems, to get quality right the first time.
+Use visual control so no problems are hidden."_
+  - _"Add value to the organization by developing your people.
+Grow leaders who thoroughly understand the work, live the philosophy, and teach it to others.
+Develop exceptional people and teams who follow your company's philosophy.
+Teams should consist of 4-5 people.
+Success is based on the team, not the individual."_
+  - _"Continuously solving root problems drives organizational learning.
+Become a learning organization through relentless reflection (hansei) and continuous improvement (kaizen)."_
 - [Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage of Human Consciousness](https://www.goodreads.com/book/show/20787425-reinventing-organizations)
 - [Coaching for Performance](https://www.goodreads.com/book/show/949515.Coaching_for_Performance)
 - [Black Box Thinking: Why Some People Never Learn from Their Mistakes - But Some Do](https://www.goodreads.com/book/show/24611735-black-box-thinking)